European Solidarity Corps – International Youth Houses in Pori, Finland

 About the project

-The International Youth Houses project will host two volunteers for 12 months—one position is open from October 2025 and the other one from January 2026.
+The International Youth Houses project will host two volunteers for 12 months; one position is open from October 2026 and the other one from January/February 2027.
 The aim is to foster a positive international atmosphere throughout our activities.
 We want both our staff and local young people to approach other cultures with curiosity, respect, and open-mindedness.

 Our international volunteers play a key role in this.
 By working and interacting with our community, they help build understanding between people of different backgrounds.
 We hope that volunteers also inspire young people to explore the world and engage with other cultures.